Coping with Tragic Events

-A crisis situation is one in which an individual's typical coping responses don't work or may be less effective than usual.
+- A crisis situation is one in which an individual's typical coping responses don't work or may be less effective than usual, resulting in increased anxiety, panic, and other challenges.

 - Mood swings; sudden changes in mood or intense reactions in response to minor triggers